ARSHEENA/ARSHEENA.github.io/week4.md

 ## Solution

-Refer-"github-mkeeter /kokopelli/wiki/installing"

-We should install some python libraries already in pc to run Kokopelli
+Francisco insisted to efer-"github-mkeeter /kokopelli/wiki/installing",now i got the solution,that is,We should install some python libraries already in pc to run Kokopelli

-The required Python libraries are available through pip.
+and i got the required Python libraries are available through pip.

-    sudo pip install numpy PyOpenGL PyOpenGL_accelerate
+ `sudo pip install numpy PyOpenGL PyOpenGL_accelerate``

-Again tried to open Kokopelli
+Again i tried to open Kokopelli

 open terminal